 |Alliance Gator Super Sand||20-80 sq. ft||Slate Gray||50|

 * Coverage is approximate and depends on joint size, paver size, new vs. old paver installation

-1. Dominator Polymeric Sand – Best Overall Polymeric Sand
+1. Dominator Polymeric Sand – Best Sand for Paver Joints

 Dominator is designed for professionals who demand excellence and know a thing or two about paver installation.
 This premium polymeric sand is a flexible, durable, and self-healing solution for joint stabilization.